Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Discussion

-One should think of the memory in hypervectors as the working memory or working registers, holding the data relevant during an ongoing computation.
-In contrast, the long-term memory or RAM in VSA computation is item memory, i.e., the content-addressable storage of hypervectors.
-The limitation of working memory in VSA has interesting parallels to the limitation of human working memory.
-For limited sized data structures, there are guarantees for exact reconstruction~\cite{ThomasHDFoundations2020}.
+The limitation of working memory in HDC/VSA has interesting parallels to the limitation of human working memory.
+For data structures of limited size, there are guarantees for exact reconstruction~\cite{ThomasHDFoundations2020}.
 However, transcending the theoretical bound for exact reconstruction, the data representation becomes lossy, with error rates also being theoretically predictable~\cite{Frady17}.
-VSA representations of data structures in the lossy regime have been shown to reproduce some properties of human working memory.
-For example, the recall of sequence in a VSA, as described in Section~\ref{sect:seq}, can reproduce the performance of humans remembering sequences ~\cite{ChooSerialOrderRecall2010, KellyDeclarativeMemory2020}.
-Further, the modeling of memorizing sequences with VSAs was linked to the neuroscience literature in~\cite{CalmusBindingNeurobiologically2019}.
-It is not immediately clear how this capturing of the limitations of human memory might be beneficial for applications.
-However, the way biological working memory coarsens its content and gradually degrades might be an important feature of cognition whose benefits are not yet fully appreciated.
-For example, there are useful applications of VSA operating beyond the VSA capacity in natural language processing~\cite{HyperEmbed, ShridharEnd2End2020}.
+HDC/VSA representations of data structures in the lossy regime have been shown to reproduce some properties of human working memory.
+For example, the recall of sequence in an HDC/VSA, as described in Section~\ref{sect:seq}, can reproduce the performance of humans remembering sequences ~\cite{ChooSerialOrderRecall2010, KellyDeclarativeMemory2020}.
+Further, the modeling of memorizing sequences with HDC/VSA was linked to the neuroscience literature in~\cite{CalmusBindingNeurobiologically2019}.
+It is not immediately clear how this capturing of the limitations of human memory might be beneficial in engineering applications.
+The way biological working memory coarsens its content and gradually degrades might be an important feature of cognition whose benefits are not yet fully appreciated.
+However, for applications that require guarantees for exact reconstruction, the dimensionality of hypervectors needs to be specified at the design stage that makes it a limitation for the situations where data structures to be represented can be of highly varying size.